How many points in Scrabble is than worth? than how many points in Words With Friends? What does than mean? Get all these answers on this page.

 than

-Some prescriptivists insist that whom must follow than (not who); although according to the above rule, who would be the "correct" form in the first example.
-Critics of this often cite this mandatory exception as evidence that the prescriptivist rule is logically erroneous, in addition to its being inconsistent with well-established usage.
+Some prescriptivists insist that whom (and not who) must follow than, although, according to the above rule, who would be the "correct" form in the first example.
+Critics of this often cite this misguided and occasionally mandatory rule as evidence that the overall prescriptivist rule is logically erroneous, in addition to the latter's being inconsistent with well-established modern and historical usage.

 than (not comparable)